rosell-dk/webp-realizer/README.md

 You choose between the three options by commenting/uncommenting blocks in the .htaccess.
 Precise instructions are given in the .htaccess.

 ## Verifying that it works
 Simply check that an image displays both in a browser with WebP support (ie Google Chrome or Opera) and in a browser without (ie Firefox or Internet explorer).
-Also check that the file is created.
+Also check that the converted file is created.
-RemIf the permissionscript do

 ## Limitations
 * The solution does not work on Microsoft IIS server